Alun Kyte: Investigations into other possible victims

 Operation Enigma had investigated Kyte's potential links to some of the other 200+ cold cases it was re-investigating.
 Because Kyte lived an itinerant lifestyle and drove across the country, it was believed he could be responsible for other unsolved murders across Britain.
-In prison Kyte allegedly boasted of killing 12 women in total, which the detective in charge of investigations into his two known murders said "could be true".
+In prison, Kyte allegedly boasted of killing 12 women in total, which the detective in charge of investigations into his two known murders said "could be true".
 He is said to have stated to inmates that "you don't pay for that kind of women".
 There were reports in the media that detectives feared Kyte could have more victims than Peter Sutcliffe.
 After his conviction in 2000, Leicestershire Police took the unusual step of issuing every police force in Britain with his details and a tape recording of his voice.
-Detectives in particular noted that Kyte was not known to have committed any attacks between 1994 and 1997, and stated that they suspected that there could have been other unknown victims between these dates.
-There were several murders that took place when Kyte was known to have been in the vicinity, and it was revealed after Kyte's 2000 conviction that detectives were already planning to speak to Kyte about such murders.
-Many were committed near motorways or the victim's bodies were found near motorways, similarly to Paull and Turner.
-The murders investigators announced as possible Kyte victims were:
+Detectives, in particular, noted that Kyte was not yet known to have committed any attacks between 1994 and 1997, and stated that they suspected that there could have been other unknown victims between these dates.
+There were several murders that took place when Kyte was known to have been in the vicinity, and it was revealed after Kyte's 2000 conviction that detectives were already planning to speak to him about such murders.
+Many were committed near motorways, or the victim's bodies were found near motorways, similarly to Paull and Turner.
+The murder victims announced by investigators as possible victims of Kyte were: